Last updated: November 29, 2022

 Two office workers shaking hands

-File Required Tax Forms
+1. File Required Tax Forms

-This document will outline the terms and conditions of the transfer.
-You must also file Form 8832 with the IRS.
-This form is used to notify the IRS about changes in the ownership or structure of your business.
+Next, also file this form with the IRS to notify them about changes in the LLC ownership or structure of your business.

 There are four possible business entity classifications for Limited Liability Companies:

-Check Your State’s LLC Act
+2. Check Your State’s LLC Act

 An office lawyer checking the state's LLC Act

-Changing Members of a Foreign LLC
+Changing Members Of A Foreign LLC

 FAQs